denten-books/plain-text/main.md

 versions, represented by various Quartos (Qq) and by the great collection put together by his colleagues in 1623, called the First Folio (F).
 There are, for example, three very different versions of *Hamlet*, two of *King Lear*, *Henry V*, *Romeo and Juliet*, and others.
 Editors choose which version to use as their base text, and then amend that text with words, lines or speech prefixes from the other versions that, in their judgment, make for a better or more accurate text [@mowat_textual_????]."
-In other words, where the readers expect to encounter *Hamlet* as a single, unified, idea, they instead encounter a multiplicity of slightly diverging editions.
+In other words, where the readers expect to encounter *Hamlet* as a single, unified idea, they instead encounter a multiplicity of slightly diverging textual "witnesses."
 Errors in transcription and editorial interventions accumulate.
 The proliferation of unlicensed copies, translations, and imitations further adds to the complexity of the problem.

-Editors of classical literature will often solve the problem of diverging copies by designating one version as canonical, preserving the formal characteristics of the given version down to individual line breaks.
+Editors of classical literature will often solve the problem of diverging copies by designating one version as canonical, preserving the formal characteristics of the given version down to individual line breaks, as is often done with Platonic dialogs.
 It then becomes possible to collate commentaries, connecting each to individual words and passages at their canonical location.
-But the problem still remains in the
-abstract: the editor must compile a single "authoritative" text based on multiple extant editions.
-The act of deciding on what constitutes an authoritative edition can quickly become a contentious issue, particularly if the text in question has religious or political significance.
+The problem remains in the abstract: which version to count as canonical?
+The act of deciding on what constitutes an authoritative edition can quickly become a contentious issue, particularly when the text in question carries religious or political significance.

 A whole field of textual criticism exists in the service of negotiating "critical" editions which in some way preserve the struggle to reconstruct a measure of authority.
 But what should count for being authoritative?
-A number of logical possibilitis find as many ardent adherents.
-For some, the act of deriving the authoritative text lies in reconstructing authorial intent, using the athor's notes, for example, or from first-hand witness testimony.
+A number of logical possibilities find as many ardent adherents.
+For some, the act of deriving the authoritative text lies in reconstructing authorial intent, using the author's notes, for example, or from first-hand witness testimony.
 Others place a premium on reconstructing and analyzing the writing process itself, in what has recently been dubbed as "genetic criticism  [@deppman_genetic_2004, 1-36]".
 Yet another approach will compare multiple editions of the same text to